Apple is one of those companies that excel at creating products people love. Their secret? Deeply understanding user needs.

 Scenarios are hypothetical situations that describe how users would interact with a product.
 With their end goals in mind, this helps designers understand a user’s requirements.
 From these, they design solutions to help users achieve these goals.

-Learn how to incorporate AI into every stage of the research process.
+Learn how to incorporate AI in UX research.

 Don’t forget to share your findings across the organization.
 It’ll raise awareness of the user journey and keep users at the forefront of everyone’s minds.